I need help understanding the licence terms, do you have a simple guide to help me?

 I make digital scrapbooking kits that include stickers and papers, can I use your graphics in my kits?

-Yes you may as long as you adhere to the One project restriction, create a new Original Design (see above) on all your items including stickers, and files are supplied in a manner that doesn’t allow for easy extraction.
+Yes you may, but bare in mind the licence terms mentioned in Question 3.
+A new Original Design (see above) needs to be created on all your items including stickers, and files are supplied in a manner that doesn’t allow for easy extraction.

 For example, it is not permitted to use a resource on it’s own on a white background, the resource can easily be extracted and a new Original Design hasn’t been created.
 You may not include any source files or layered files, including, but not limited to PNG, PSD, AI, SVG or vector based PDF files.
 The graphics may not form the main integrity of the design or kit.